MicrosoftDocs/customer-insights/ci-docs/journeys/content-rewrite.md

 ## What data does Copilot collect?

-The only time a human reviews the content of generated ideas is if you report it to Microsoft (using a quick feedback survey built into the content rewrite Copilot feature).
+The only time a human reviews the content of generated ideas is if you report it to Microsoft (using a quick feedback survey built into the content rewrite copilot feature).

 ## What if I'm not satisfied with the generated content?